 Want to write about us?
 Get in touch.

 Thanks to the efforts of librarians, scholars, and technologists and the Open Access movement it’s easier than ever to legally and freely read millions of articles.
-Our sources include all of the aggregated repositories in the world.
+Our sources include all of the aggregated repositories in the world, hybrid articles, open access journals, and those on authors personal pages.

 When an article isn’t freely available we ask the authors to share it by putting it into a repository.
 We help authors share quickly, legally, and widely so that not only you get access - but everyone does, forever!